 Michelle Strehl; Founder, Director of the Board, and Professional Knitter

 I graduated from the University of Alaska Fairbanks in May 2015 with a degree in Spanish and French.
-Shortly afterwards, I moved to Colorado for a job.
-I spend the majority of my time knitting for Mitts That Fit and running the administrative side of the project.
-My work allows me to travel on a regular basis which, I take full advantage of.
-In 2016, I plan to finalize MTFs nonprofit paperwork and start a scholarship program for people who cannot afford gloves.
+Shortly afterwards, I moved to Colorado for work.
+I spend the majority of my time knitting and sewing for Mitts That Fit and running the administrative side of the project.
+In 2016 we launched a scholarship program for people who cannot afford gloves and we officially became a non-profit.
+This has awarded us many opportunities that we otherwise would not have had.
+In the winter of 2017 we are hoping to release sewn gloves and I am working with our designer on a customizable pattern for those.